Make a Complaint

 The Secretary of the Audit and Control Committee receives all the communications and presents a quarterly report to the members of the Committee.

-The Ethisphere Institute recognized EDP in 2016, for the fifth consecutive year, as one of the world’s most ethical companies.
+The Ethisphere Institute recognized EDP in 2017, for the sixth consecutive year, as one of the world’s most ethical companies.

 The Group was honored for the adoption of good sustainability and ethical practices in all its business areas, including EDP Renewables, and for promoting, in its value chain and in society in general, the values of integrity, responsibility and transparency in its performance.